telerik/winforms-docs/visual-studio-integration/troubleshooting-nuget.md

 ### Solution

-You can disconnect the project from the source control before running the Update Wizard.
+You can disconnect the project from the source control before running the **Update Wizard**.

 ## Issue: Telerik NuGet Returns 401 Logon Failed after Password Change